Your Eye is like a Camera

 - A variable opening – the pupil;

-- A lens system – this includes a transparent layer called the cornea (this is responsible for focusing) and a spherical lens inside the eye behind the iris;
+- A lens system – this includes a transparent layer called the cornea (responsible for focusing) and a spherical lens that sits behind the iris inside the eye;

-The eye also has various sets of muscles that control the size of the pupil, the shape of the lens system (essentially controlling the ‘zoom’ function of the eye), and the general movement of the eyeball.
+There are also various sets of muscles that control the dilation of the pupil and the shape of the lens system, effectively controlling the focus and ‘zoom’ functions of the eye.

-For you to process this image effectively, four things must happen:
+For the brain to process this image effectively, four things are required:

 - The image must be reduced to fit onto the retina;